Over 40 years later, Star Wars is still strong with the Force.

 It's been a remarkable four decades for the franchise, which has seemingly died at least twice and been born three times.
 It was struck down in the mid-to-late 80s, and again after the prequels, and yet that only made it far more powerful than anyone possibly imagined.

-With two distinct but very much linked trilogies in the bag, another trilogy now 2/3 of the way through, one standalone film that connects directly back to the very first movie, and now another, Solo, that explores the origins of one of the franchise's greatest characters, it's time to look at how the whole saga stacks up.
+With two distinct but very much linked trilogies in the bag, another trilogy now 2/3 of the way through, one standalone film that connects directly back to the very first movie, and another that explores the origins of one of the franchise's greatest characters, it's time to look at how the whole saga stacks up.